Britain (place name): Modern usage

-There is much conflation of the terms United Kingdom, Great Britain, Britain, and England.
-In many ways accepted usage allows some of these to overlap, but some common usages are incorrect.
+There is much conflation of the terms United Kingdom, Great Britain, Britain, and England today, especially among English speakers outside Great Britain and Ireland.
+In many ways, accepted usage allows some of these to overlap, but some common usages are incorrect.

 The term Britain is widely used as a common name for the sovereign state of the United Kingdom, or UK for short.
 The United Kingdom includes three countries on the largest island, which can be called the island of Britain or Great Britain: these are England, Scotland and Wales.
 However the United Kingdom also includes Northern Ireland on the neighbouring island of Ireland, the remainder of which is not part of the United Kingdom.
 England is not synonymous with Britain, Great Britain, or United Kingdom.

-The classical writer, Ptolemy, referred to the larger island as great Britain (megale Bretannia) and to Ireland as little Britain (mikra Brettania) in his work, Almagest (147–148 AD).
+The classical writer Ptolemy referred to the larger island as great Britain (megale Bretannia) and to Ireland as little Britain (mikra Brettania) in his work, Almagest (147–148 AD).
 In his later work, Geography (c.
 150 AD), he gave these islands the names Ἀλουίωνος (Alwiōnos), Ἰουερνίας (Iwernias), and Mona (the Isle of Anglesey), suggesting these may have been native names of the individual islands not known to him at the time of writing Almagest.
 The name Albion appears to have fallen out of use sometime after the Roman conquest of Great Britain, after which Britain became the more commonplace name for the island called Great Britain.